 Ellis & Ellis are delighted to introduce our new online feature, enabling retrospective payment of invoices and/or statements.
 In continuation of our …

-What does a Beneficial Ownership search entail?
-Since the transposition of European Anti-Money Laundering legislation into Irish law from 2015 onwards, it …
+What is a Beneficial Ownership search?
+Ever since European Anti-Money Laundering legislation was transposed into Irish law from 2015onwards, it has become …

 Extending from the Townland Valuation Act (1826) and the Irish Poor Law Act (1838), attempts to create valuation of land evolved over time in Ireland into the Tenement Valuation Acts of 1846 and 1852.